8 Mile Corner

-8 Mile Corner is a monument in the Cimarron National Grassland dedicated to the tri-point (a place where three states meet) of Kansas, Colorado, and Oklahoma.
+8 Mile Corner is a survey marker in the Cimarron National Grassland that marks the tri-point (a place where three states meet) of Kansas, Colorado, and Oklahoma.
 This point is also the meeting point for three distinct regions of America – the Western United States (Colorado), the Midwestern United States (Kansas), and the Southern United States (Oklahoma).
-The landmark was a windmill with the three states' abbreviated names on the blades.
-The windpump monument was built in 1903.
+An old mock weather vane stood nearby as a landmark, emblazoned with the abbreviations for the three states pointing in the direction of each respective state.
+The weather vane was reported to have been destroyed between 2011 and 2019.
+The old monument, locally referred to as a "windmill," was built in 1903.